 The Data Center is one of the most trusted resources for data about greater New Orleans and Southeast Louisiana.
-The Center is fully independent and are experts at bringing data together from multiple sources.
+They are fully independent and experts at bringing data together from multiple sources.
 In doing so, they are uniquely able to step beyond the limits of analyzing data from just one perspective and take a 360–degree look at issues that matter most to our region from the government, business, nonprofit, and community perspective.
 In these ways the Data Center realizes its mission to build prosperous, inclusive, and sustainable communities by making informed decisions possible.

 The Data Center is as good at getting data out as they are at putting it together.
 They put information together in a way that is easy to understand and to the point.
 Their reports regularly reach over 100,000 individuals, including neighborhood leaders, members of the media, elected officials, business leaders, and other researchers.